magmide/magmide/README.md

 In order to really deliver the kind of truly transformative correctness guarantees that will inspire working engineers to learn and use a difficult new language, it doesn't make sense to stop short and only give them an "easy mode" verification tool.
 It should be possible to formalize and attempt to prove any proposition humanity is capable of representing logically, not only those that a fully automated tool like an [SMT solver](https://liquid.kosmikus.org/01-intro.html) can figure out.
 A language with full logical expressiveness can still use convenient automation alongside manual proofs.

 To achieve this goal, the language will be fully **dependently typed** and use the [Calculus of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions) much like [Coq](https://en.wikipedia.org/wiki/Coq).
 I find [Adam Chlipala's "Why Coq?"](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html) arguments convincing in regard to this choice.
+Coq will also be used to bootstrap the first version of the compiler, allowing it to be self-verifying in addition to self-hosting.
+Read more about the design and bootstrapping plan in [`posts/design-of-magmide.md` file](./posts/design-of-magmide.md).

 The [metacoq](https://github.com/MetaCoq/metacoq) and ["Coq Coq Correct!"](https://www.irif.fr/~sozeau/research/publications/drafts/Coq_Coq_Correct.pdf) projects have already done the work of formalizing and verifying Coq using Coq, so they will be very helpful while implementing Magmide.